 - How can I find other families who are coping with tuberous sclerosis?

 What to expect from your doctor

-A doctor who sees your child for possible tuberous sclerosis is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over points you want to talk about in-depth.
+A doctor who sees your child for possible tuberous sclerosis will likely ask you a number of questions.
+Be ready to answer them to reserve time to go over points you want to talk about in-depth.
 The doctor may ask: